hanishkvc/prgs-docs-spreadsheetkvc/README.md

 With the 3 updates done i.e 2 wrt using c based helpers for some frequently used logics and the 1 related to commenting out finegrained timing, now loading of a spreadsheet with around 3 - 4 million expression filled cells has reduced from around 13+ seconds to 4 seconds.

+[TODO] Clip the last column in the spreadsheet, if only partially visible and or ...

+chelper's csv chars are updated to the latest fieldsep and textquote, before its load\_line is called.

 ## thoughts behind this program

-Have a simple commandline program which allows one to store roughly structured data including calculations in a secure manner, which also allows one to identify when corruption occurs and or unauthorised modifications have been done.
+Wanting a simple commandline program which allows one to store and view roughly structured data including calculations in a secure manner, put differently a spreadsheet logic.
+It should also allow one to identify when corruption occurs and or unauthorised modifications have been done.

-Explore any ideas that may pop up when trying to implement a spreadsheet just like that on the go like
+Exploring any ideas that may pop up when trying to implement a spreadsheet just like that on the go like

 	authenticated encryption.